SushritPasupuleti/fullstack-nativebase-app-boilerplate/README.md

 - Next.js for Web Front end (SSR+ISR+SSG support + full SEO).
 - Expo for Mobile Front end (Fully native).
-- PostgreSQL for Database with Sequelize ORM.
 - NodeJS via Express for Backend.
 - Redux for State Management.
 - NativeBase for UI across both Next and Expo with shared components, layouts.

+Recommendations:

+- PostgreSQL for Database with Sequelize ORM.
 - Auth using Firebase for both.

-## Showcase App

-- Simple NavBar + Drawer with Login/Signup/Logout.
-- Simple List of Posts with Search in Tabbed layout.
-- Simple List of Users with Search in Tabbed layout.

-(Everything managed via Redux)

 ## Can be scaled to